International Foundation Year - LawStudy level: International Pathways Programme

 You’ll develop analytical skills by performing critical evaluations of contractual obligations and the remedies available.

 The initial transition to higher education can pose a range of challenges that you need to overcome.
-Therefore, we ensure that you have a clear understanding of the skills needed for effective legal practice, including how to create, draft and use various client care documents, and become confident as an independent learner.
+Therefore, we ensure that you have a clear understanding of the skills needed for effective legal practice, including how to create, draft and use various client care documents as well as becoming confident as an independent learner.

-You will be assessed on the first three academic language and skills modules of the International Foundation Year through a combination of continuous, formative and final assessments.
-Formative assessments will be delivered at the end of module one and two, and there will be continuous assessment of your performance and output throughout each module.
+Depending on your IELTS entry level, you may be assessed on the first three academic language and skills modules of your International Foundation Year through a combination of continuous, formative and final assessments.
+Assessments will be delivered at the end of module one and two.

 On successful completion of your modules, including the subject-specific modules, you will have had the opportunity to: